-JTAC Registration has changed!
-Please note that, since February, registration and payment for JTAC luncheons are handled on line at: JTAC Luncheon Registration.
+Registration: JTAC Registration: Registration and payment for JTAC luncheons is handled on line at: JTAC Luncheon Registration.
 Registration may be made for a single attendee or for multiple attendees in a party.
 It will still be necessary to check in at the luncheon.
 Lunches will be based on the head count per the registration site.
 Please do not attempt to show up without registering in advance.
-If you are unable to pay on line, please contact Steve Polson (720-286-5376, firstname.lastname@example.org) to make arrangements for paying with check or cash.
+If you are unable to pay on line, please contact Steve Polson (720?286?5376, firstname.lastname@example.org) to make arrangements for paying with check or cash.

-Check-in is from 11:30 am to 12:00 pm.
+Check in at the site is from 11:30 am to 12:00 pm.
 The presentation will begin shortly thereafter.
 Registration fees are $20 for AWWA or WEF members, $25 for nonmembers, and $15 for Students and Retired Members.

 Special Instructions: The District will provide PPE (Safety vests and glasses).
 This is an industrial scale facility with large scale equipment in operation, and biohazards are present.
 Everyone should wear comfortable clothing, and closed toed shoes.